 - For the Sweet & Sour Sauce:

-- 2/3 cup low sugar apricot ,peach or orange marmalade
+- 2/3 cup low sugar apricot, peach, or orange jam/marmalade

 - 3 tablespoons ketchup

 - 2 tablespoons soy sauce

 - 1 tablespoon cornstarch dissolved in 2 tablespoons water